A template for running persistent Claude Code agents as a team, reachable via the messaging channel of your choice.

 Each agent:

-CLAUDE.md (shared) + its own CLAUDE.md (role-specific)Just ask your orchestrator via Telegram: “Add a coder agent” or “I need a finance agent.”
-The orchestrator will scaffold the directory, walk you through creating a Telegram bot for it, configure the channel, and launch it.
+Just ask your orchestrator: “Add a coder agent” or “I need a finance agent.”
+The orchestrator will scaffold the directory, walk you through creating credentials for the new agent’s channel(s), configure them, and launch it.

 You shouldn’t need to run scripts manually — the orchestrator handles orchestration.